 - Enrolled in undergraduate studies or in a Master’s program.
 You must be enrolled and returning to school Fall quarter.

-- Must be able to start on June 19th, 2017 and commit to the full 10-12 week internship time period.
+- Must be able to start on June 3rd or June 17th, 2019 and commit to the full 10-12 week internship time period.
 Interns will be expected to work 35-40 hours a week.

 - Must be 18 years of age or older.